THE WAIT IS OVER!

-I’m not sure exactly when it happened or exactly which event was the proverbial straw, but at some point, as Chuck and I have stopped spending and instead more reflecting and talking about our finances, I realized that I’ve changed.
-My goals have changed.
-My desires have changed.
-The way I view money and spending has changed.
+I’m not sure exactly when it happened or exactly which event was the proverbial straw, but at some point, as Chuck and I stopped spending and instead started reflecting and talking about our finances, I realized that I had changed.
+My goals had changed.
+My desires had changed.
+The way I viewed money and spending had changed.

 And while I am still learning, still growing, still changing, and still terribly in need of Grace, when it comes to finding Financial Peace, this is what I’ve learned so far: